2023-fall-puhp-rcc-cis-csc-11/lab-demos/README.md

-# 2023 Spring - Lab Demos with Professor P
+# 2023 Fall - Lab Demos with Professor P

 (C) Mike Peralta, all rights reserved.
 My students may view this online or save a local copy.